 Stafford Burgesses now have a Facebook presence at https://www.facebook.com/groups/660332934085392/

-The Annual Burgesses Meeting was held in the Walton Room of Stafford Borough Council on Monday 15th January 2018
+The next Annual Burgesses Meeting will be held in the Walton Room of Stafford Borough Council on

 starting at 7.30 p.m.

-Once again the Guild and the Trustees decorated Christmas Trees at St Mary's Church.
+Once again the Guild and the Trustees will decorate Christmas Trees at St Mary's Church.

-Thanks to all who helped with these superb displays.
+Thanks to all who helped with last year's superb displays.

 There was a Swearing-in Court on 22nd November 2017 when eight new burgesses were admitted by the Mayor, Councillor Aiden Godfrey.

 The Guild AGM took place on 21st November - to read the Master's Report Click Here.